-New Brunswick 5

-Nova Scotia 6, 7

-Prince Edward Island 8

-Newfoundland

-Yukon 11

-and Labrador 9, 10

-As of September 22, no self isolation required for fully vaccinated domestic travellers entering New Brunswick.
-Unvaccinated or partially vaccinated domestic travellers, including New Brunswick residents, are required to self-isolate for 14 days, or until receiving a negative result from testing on day 10.

-As of September 7, no self-isolation upon entering New Brunswick for fully vaccinated foreign nationals provided that they meet specific entry and testing requirements.
+New Brunswick Nova Scotia 5, 6 Prince Edward Island Newfoundland Yukon 10 and Labrador No self-isolation required for domestic travellers entering New Brunswick As of September 7, no self-isolation upon entering New Brunswick for fully vaccinated foreign nationals provided that they meet specific entry and testing requirements.
 Unvaccinated children under 12 years of age of fully vaccinated travellers are not required to quarantine upon entering New Brunswick, but must follow strict public health measures that include avoiding crowded settings.
 No self-isolation requirements for travellers from Prince Edward Island, and Newfoundland and Labrador.
 Travellers from other Canadian provinces and territories (including New Brunswick) follow self-isolation protocol dependent on vaccine status: 2 doses at least 14 days before arrival = no self-isolation; 1 or 0 doses = 7-day self-isolation and 2 negative tests.
 As of September 7, no self-isolation upon entering Nova Scotia for fully vaccinated foreign nationals provided that they meet specific entry and testing requirements.
 Unvaccinated children under 12 years of age of fully vaccinated travellers are not required to quarantine upon entering Nova Scotia, but must follow strict public health measures that include avoiding crowded settings.
 Partially or fully vaccinated people travelling to Prince Edward Island from within Atlantic Canada or the Magdalen Islands and who have a PEI Pass do not have to self-isolate, subject to rapid testing at point of entry.
 Fully vaccinated people travelling to Prince Edward Island from within Canada, but outside of Atlantic Canada, and who have a PEI Pass do not have to self-isolate, subject to rapid testing at point of entry.
 Unvaccinated or partially vaccinated PEI residents and Canadian visitors travelling from within Canada, but outside of Atlantic Canada, are required to complete a declaration form and self-isolate for 8 days, with testing at point of entry and on day 8.
 As of September 7, no self-isolation upon entering Prince Edward Island for fully vaccinated foreign nationals provided that they meet specific entry and testing requirements.
 Unvaccinated children under 12 years of age of fully vaccinated travellers are not required to quarantine upon entering Prince Edward Island, but must follow strict public health measures that include avoiding crowded settings.
 All travellers who have not travelled beyond Atlantic Canada in the last 14 days are not required to self-isolate upon entering Newfoundland and Labrador, regardless of vaccination status.

-Fully or partially vaccinated Canadian residents have no testing or self-isolation requirements.
+As of August 1, fully or partially vaccinated Canadian residents have no testing or self-isolation requirements.
 Unvaccinated Canadians are tested on day 7, 8 or 9, and must self-isolate until receipt of a negative test result.
 Mixed groups of vaccinated and unvaccinated adult travellers must follow the rules for unvaccinated travellers.
 Unvaccinated children under the age of 12 travelling with vaccinated or partially vaccinated adults are not required to self-isolate.
 As of September 7, no self-isolation upon entering Newfoundland and Labrador for fully vaccinated foreign nationals provided that they meet specific entry and testing requirements.
 Unvaccinated children under 12 years of age of fully vaccinated travellers are not required to quarantine upon entering Newfoundland and Labrador, but must follow strict public health measures that include avoiding crowded settings.
 No self-isolation required for domestic travellers entering Yukon.